Frequently Asked Questions (FAQ)

 - A: Yes.
 Washrooms will be available near the start line.
 Portable toilets will also be available throughout the race course and at the finishing area.

 - Q: HOW MANY WATER STATIONS ARE THERE?

-- A: Water stations and Gatorade stations are located at approximately the 2.5-mile, the 5-mile, the 7.5-mile and the 9 mile points and at the start and finish line.
-Race participants are please requested not to linger at the water tables as this may impede other runners in their attempts to receive water.
-Several tables will be set up at all stations to make water access easier for everyone.
+- A: Water stations and Gatorade stations are located at approximately the 2.5-mile, the 5-mile, the 7.5-mile and the 9-mile points and at the start and finish line.
+Race participants are requested not to linger at the water tables as this may impede other runners in their attempts to receive water.
+Several tables will be set up at each station to make water access easier for everyone.
 These tables will be separated by several meters.
 Please take your water cup with you and move well away from the tables if you wish to stop and drink for a few moments.
 Remember some people are running for personal bests and may not appreciate congestion at the water tables.
 Gatorade will be available at the first table at the 5-mile station, and the first table at the 7.5-mile station.

 - Q: DO YOU OFFER FINISH LINE MASSAGES?